Founded in 1874 and still thriving today

 Everywhere we went, Kathy (who has a very keen eye for this kind of thing) pointed out special elements and amenities that property owners and others put out for public use and display.

-Dogs and cats are social curious and social as well.
+Dogs and cats are curious and social creatures as well.
+Chautauqua provides a perfect environment for them to connect alongside their owners.

 Inside-Outside Events